This program is tentative and subject to change.

 iii.
 Which comment types are challenging for agents to resolve?

-5) Failures Patterns and Risks
+5) Failure Patterns and Risks

 i.
 What common failure patterns and code quality issues appear in Agentic-PRs?
 Why do they occur?